hooh-hooah/AI_Tips/docs/prepping/clothing-mesh.md

 ### I can't see my Mesh / Mesh gets too big when I test it

 Check if the model's scale is `1,1,1`.
-Otherwise, the mode will re-scaled to the base model's scale.
+Otherwise, the Mode will re-scaled to the base model's scale.

 ### It works well in the Blender but not in the Unity Editor.

-As i stated at the top of the document, only four weights per vertices are allowed by unity default.
+As I stated at the top of the document, only four weights per vertices are allowed by unity default.
 There is no way to lift this limitation, sorry.